 Emergency transfers under VAWA will take priority over waiting list admissions for these types of assistance.

-You may also request an emergency transfer under the following programs for which you are required to apply:
+The participant may also request an emergency transfer under the following programs for which they are required to apply:

 - Public housing program; - PBV assistance in another development not owned by LRHA.